Skip to content

 • Aid Amount: $5,000

-Challenges Minority Students Might Face and Their Solutions
+Common Challenges Minority Doctoral Students and Solutions

 Now that you have a list of financial aid and scholarship opportunities at your fingertips to help you pay for your doctorate degree, let’s walk through some challenges that minority doctoral students face when obtaining their degree.
-According to the National Center for Education Statistics, about one-third of students receiving doctorates are members of underrepresented groups.
-Because of this, minority doctoral students face a number of challenges, including lack of diversity, bias and stereotyping, lack of role models and mentors, and more.

 Lack of Diversity

-Bias and Stereotyping
+Bias & Stereotyping

 As a minority doctoral student, you could be faced with ongoing bias and stereotyping by your classmates, professors, and other faculty.

-Lack of Role Models and Mentors
+Lack of Mentors/Role Models

-According to Teach.com, many women and minority students report discomfort, disappointment, and levels of frustration with a perceived pressure to conform to normative models.
+Many women and minority students report discomfort, disappointment, and levels of frustration with a perceived pressure to conform to normative models.
 This pressure carries on into the vital relationship of mentors and role models for minority doctoral students, which can be lacking throughout many academic programs and institutions.
 You may have difficulty finding a mentor who understands your unique set of circumstances.

-Unfamiliarity With the System
+Unfamiliarity with the System

 Pursuing a doctorate degree takes a high level of dedication, commitment, and finances.
-According to Northeastern University, those graduating with a doctorate degree earn an average of $20,000 more each year than those with a bachelor’s degree.
-However, earning an advanced degree holds a higher level of financial commitment.
-Additionally, minority students will be faced not only with the financial aspects of getting a PhD but also with other obstacles to overcome as they work to earn their degree.
-These resources provide a jumpstart
+Minority students will be faced not only with the financial aspects of getting a PhD but also with other obstacles to overcome as they work to earn their degree.

 • A Guide to PhD Success: How to Thrive During Doctoral Studies – An online guide that highlights key factors and tips to consider that will help you survive—and even thrive—in graduate school.